- Start date: September

 Learning & teaching

-Core and elective classes will be taught across two semesters running from September to December and January to March.
-Classes will be taught through a combination of lectures, tutorials and workshops.
-Research projects are undertaken during the summer months.
+Core classes will be taught during semesters 1 and 2 with optional classes being offered in semester 2.
+Classes will be taught through a combination of lectures and workshops.
+Research projects are undertaken during the autumn months.

 Amplify Trading Boot Camp